rahul1raman/node-boilerplate/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+## Notes
+- To run the tests, `npm test` can be used

+## Further improvements
+- Setup integration tests to actually the database for all the operations instead of mocking them